About us

 (Research Institute for Sustainable Humanosphere)

-Plant Gene Expression Kazufumi Yazaki Akifumi Sugiyama Ryosuke Munakata
+Plant Gene Expression Akifumi Sugiyama - Ryosuke Munakata

-Metabolic Science of Forest Plants & Microorganisms Yuki Tobimatsu - -
+Metabolic Science of Forest Plants & Microorganisms Yuki Tobimatsu - Kanade Tatsumi

 Endowed chair